KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Thanks to my employer's generous financial support of Chicago area museums, I was able to enjoy some sightseeing perks, starting with the incredible [Field Museum](https://www.fieldmuseum.org/).

 ![](djangocon-us-2025-recap-images/field-museum-patagotitan-maroyum.jpg)
-Unearthed in Argentina, Patagotitan Mayorum, the largest animal to have ever walked one earth, lived 101.6 million years ago.
-He or she was was estimated to have weighed 70 tons and spanned 122 feet long.
+Unearthed in Argentina, [Máximo Titanosaur](https://www.fieldmuseum.org/exhibition/maximo-titanosaur) (Patagotitan Mayorum), the largest animal to have ever walked the earth that we know of, lived 101.6 million years ago.
+He or she was was estimated to have weighed 70 tons, spanned 122 feet long, and is 28 feet tall at the head.
 Say cheese!

 ![](djangocon-us-2025-recap-images/field-museum-the-lions-of-tsavo.jpg)
+The infamous [Tsavo Lions](https://www.fieldmuseum.org/blog/tsavo-lions) are two of the most high profile items in the collection.
+In 1898, they went on a man-eating spree, terrorizing railway construction workers in Kenya for nine months, until they were shot dead.
+They were the subject of the 1996 movie The Ghost and the Darkness, starring Val Kilmer.

 ![](djangocon-us-2025-recap-images/field-museum-the-chicago-archaeopteryx.jpg)